 I was shopping for baby things, and I was comparing costs.
 I found myself having to use the calculator on my phone.
 I plugged in the data carefully.
 When the result showed I was shocked.
 Because it was a terribly easy calculation.
 One I could have done without thinking.
 Fortunately I had my Connector like hormones working in my favour, and found the whole thing pretty hilarious.
 Such a little thing, but it’s like I was a different person.

 But my pregnant self has other priorities.
-Like resting, eating, more resting, and spending quality time with my husband.
+Like resting, eating, more resting, and quality self care.
 My mind might still try to run the show sometimes, creating more to do lists and priorities to complete before baby arrives – and more and more often now, I get a ‘no’.
 My focus wanes, my attention shifts, or my energy halts.

 At first these sorts of things irritated me, making me question my abilities of focus and drive, causing self doubt and frustration.
 But I’m understanding them now as signs.
 Useful signs from my body and mind to redirect my attention to what matters now, because it innately knows.
 Just as all of us, in our unique design, have built in knowledge of what we need.